 'You Can't Touch My Hair: And Other Things I Still Have to Explain' by Phoebe Robinson

-2 Dope Queens podcast, released her first book last year.
-You Can't Touch My Hair is a hilarious collection of essays about race, gender, pop culture, and so much more from the perspective of a young black woman.
+2 Dope Queens podcast, released her first book last year. is a hilarious collection of essays about race, gender, pop culture, and so much more from the perspective of a young black woman.
+You Can't Touch My Hair

 'Stone Butch Blues: A Novel' by Leslie Feinberg

 'The Hate U Give' by Angie Thomas

 is a young adult book that will be enjoyed by all ages.
 The novel, inspired by the Black Lives Matter movement, deals with 16-year-old Starr Carter who balances between the poor neighborhood where she lives, and the fancy suburban prep school when she witnesses her childhood best friend shot by a police officer.
 The Hate U Give

 'A Cup of Water Under My Bed: A Memoir' by Daisy Hernández

 A Cup of Water Under My Bed, by Daisy Hernández, is a coming-of-age story about growing up as a bisexual Cuban-Colombian American.
 If you don't know what it's like to translate important paperwork as a child for your immigrant parents, or have to come out in a Latino family, Hernández's memoir will enlighten you.

 'Here We Are: Feminism For The Real World' edited by Kelly Jensen

-Here We Are: Feminism For The Real World is an scrapbook-style anthology by 44 feminist contributors which includes essays, lists, poems, comics, and illustrations.
+is an scrapbook-style anthology by 44 feminist contributors which includes essays, lists, poems, comics, and illustrations.
 It was written with teens in mind, but people of all ages will come back to it again and again.
+Here We Are: Feminism For The Real World

 'This Bridge Called My Back' edited by Cherríe Moraga & Gloria Anzaldúa

-This Bridge Called My Back was originally released in 1981, and was one of the first books to discuss feminism through the eyes of women of color.
+was originally released in 1981, and was one of the first books to discuss feminism through the eyes of women of color.
 It is a timeless collection of personal essays, criticism, interviews, testimonials, poetry, and visual art.
+This Bridge Called My Back

 'Transgender History' by Susan Stryker

 'We Should All Be Feminists' by Chimamanda Ngozi Adichie

-We Should All Be Feminists by Chimamanda Ngozi Adichie is a personal essay adapted from the writer's popular TEDx talk of the same name.
+by Chimamanda Ngozi Adichie is a personal essay adapted from the writer's popular TEDx talk of the same name.
 The author discusses own experiences regarding gender in the U.S., in her native Nigeria, and abroad.
 It's a quick read, at only 49 pages, but it leaves a lasting impact.
 You will immediately want to buy copies to hand out to all of your friends.
+We Should All Be Feminists

 'Whisper Writing: Teenage Girls Talk about Ableism and Sexism in School' by Melissa M. Jones

 by Melissa M. Jones is another elusive title to find, but one of the few that deals with women with disabilities in a male-dominated special education setting.
 Three teenage girls share their unique stories and experiences.
 Whisper Writing

 'Women Hollering Creek: And Other Stories' Sandra Cisneros

 'The Sun Is Also A Star' by Nicola Yoon

-The Sun Is Also A Star'by Nicola Yoon has been billed as a young adult love story, but it is so much more.
+by Nicola Yoon has been billed as a young adult love story, but it is so much more.
 Natasha is a typical teenager who also happens to be an undocumented immigrant 12 hours away from being deported to Jamaica with her family.
 On her way to United States Citizenship and Immigration Services building, hoping to find any way to stay in the U.S., she meets Daniel who offers to lend her a hand.
 Natasha is a smart young woman dealing with issues of immigration and the tragedy of being ripped away from her home and her dreams of the future.
+The Sun Is Also A Star'